-Krapfen – You can’t visit Vienna with kids and not introduce them to Krapfen.
+You can’t visit Vienna with kids and not introduce them to Krapfen.
 These are doughnut-like treats with fillings in the middle.
 The best-known and most popular Krapfen is the Marillenkrapfen which is filled with apricot jam.
 For the moment, a Vanillekrapfen, filled with vanilla custard, is M’s favourite.
 You’ll find Krapfen in any decent bakery and even some cafés.

 Family-friendly hotels in Vienna

-Of course, it wasn’t possible for us to stay in them all, but I did do thorough research before making our choice based on our budget.
+Of course, it wasn’t possible for us to stay in them all, but I did thorough research before making our choice based on our budget.
 We stayed in:

 - Arion Cityhotel – It’s not fancy, but the location next to the Wienerberg Nature Reserve is great.
-We loved our room with a balcony looked out over the trees.
-The 3-bed room was huge and the best place for M to recover from his tonsillitis.
+We loved our room with a balcony looking out over the trees.
+The triple room was huge and the best place for M to recover from his tonsillitis.
 The hotel kitchen made a good schnitzel at a good price which we could have in our room.
-A direct bus from the Vienna Opera stop about 4 minutes away from the hotel.
+A direct bus from the Vienna Opera stops about 4 minutes away from the hotel.
 The journey is no longer than 15 minutes.
 However, finding more public transport options can be tricky if you don’t know the city.

 - Arthotel Ana Boutique Six – Kids stay free when sharing a bed with their parents.
 However, we paid €30 for an extra bed for M for 2 nights.
 The rooms are much smaller than Cityhotel Arion but the location more convenient for sightseeing.
 The Mariahilfer shopping street and Zieglergasse U3 station is a 3-minute walk away.
-The breakfast at Art Hotel Ana Boutique Six isn’t great but there is free coffee and tea in the reception at all hours.
+The breakfast at Art Hotel Ana Boutique Six isn’t great but there are free coffee and tea in the reception at all hours.

 - Falkensteiner Wien Margareten – Close to the city centre and the 2 main train stations.
 The Falkensteiner Wien Margareten make families feel welcome with a gift for the kids, children’s corner at breakfast, and Falky Corner play area.
 They also organise family events inside and outside the hotel.